League of Legends patch 11.14 notes

 New “Ruination” skins

-Riot Games are shipping seven new Ruination skins in League of Legends patch 11.4, including two variants — “Ruined” and “Ascended” — for Pantheon.
+Riot Games are shipping seven new Ruination skins in LoL patch 11.14, including two variants — “Ruined” and “Ascended” — for Pantheon.

 This update’s skin releases are all tied into LoL’s overarching Season 11 story.
 Viego has possessed disciples across Runeterra (the Ruined) and the region’s defenders (Sentinels) have been tasked with stopping the League of Legends big bad.
 Dexerto expects we’ll see similar skins across the next few updates.